What are the risks of payroll outsourcing?

 Look, we’re not trying to persuade you or anything (okay… maybe a little bit), but outsourcing your payroll has loads of benefits, and we think these vastly outweigh the negatives.

 In fact, many myths people hear about outsourcing, like that it’s more expensive than keeping your payroll in-house, are actually false.
-But don’t take our word for it: read why other companies outsource here.
+But don’t take our word for it: read why do companies hire third-party payroll here.

 Outsourcing lets you and your employees off the hook when it comes to keeping on top of constantly changing legislation.